MariyKavaleva/BusinessAnalysis/README.md

 # BusinessAnalysis
-This is repository about BusinesAnalysis includes image
+This is repository about BusinesAnalysis.
+It includes image